 We hope this multidisciplinary resource and community helps structure and inform your latticework, widening your perspective, and positively impacting how you live and interact with the world around you.
 We also hope you disagree with parts of it (we’re just students, not experts) and can explain things more clearly and completely than they currently are.
 That way, we can simultaneously improve the resource and ourselves.
 This process truly is an infinite game – a journey worth starting and never finishing.

-We’re still in beta, but if this resonates with you, send us an email with “The Latticework” in the Message box.
+We’re still in beta, but if this resonates with you, send us an email with “The Latticework” in the Message field.
 We’ll then put you on our mailing list and make sure you receive any future updates.